 Research gleaned from journal articles, books and various media uncovered through the Library’s catalogue (Stella Search) was synthesised with the students' own knowledge, to create a wonderful collection of self-designed zines, each incorporating a bibliography or ‘influential works’ section.

-This project highlights the significant contribution that undergraduate students make to academic research.
+This ongoing project highlights the significant contribution that undergraduate students make to academic research.
 Importantly, future scholars will be able to build on these research outputs as the zines will be catalogued and form part of the Library’s permanent collection.
 In addition, the digital copies will be hosted on TARA, Trinity’s institutional repository, representing two new firsts for the university.